transparentdemocracy/voting-data/readme.md

 We believe that in a democracy, it should be transparent and easily understandable what politicians, who represent the people, voted for.

-This project currently visualizes the voting behavior of the politicians in the Belgian federal parliament (Chamber) in the past 5 years.
+This project currently visualizes the voting behavior of the politicians in the Belgian federal parliament (Chamber), starting from [oct 1st, 202](https://nl.wikipedia.org/wiki/Regering-De_Croo).

 ## The data